Hai-Hoang-88/DataAnalysis/README.md

 - Merging 12 csv
 - Export output
 - clean data: - change type, remove Na value
-- Groupby Sale according to Month
+- Groupby Sales according to Months
 - Plot it with `matplotlib.pyplot`
-- Groupby Sale by Cities with string operation: Split, `apply()`, lambda
+- Groupby Sales by Cities with string operation: Split, `apply()`, lambda
 - Plot with cities in dataframe: `cities = [city for city, df in all_data.groupby("City")]`